Marseille. A City with History

 Les Goudes.
 Les Calanques

 Actually, it’s Marseille and it belongs to Marseille, but it’s a little far away.
-Les Calanques is a natural park in the south of Marseille and is a district of It.
-We went with the sunset as there are some very nice coves and we arrived at Les Goudes which is a beautiful set of houses.
+Les Calanques is a natural park in the south of Marseille and is a district of Marseille.
+We went during the sunset as there are some very nice coves and we arrived at Les Goudes, which is a beautiful set of houses.

-Here, we find an Irish bar that we loved that it is called 20,000 lieues (20,000 leagues).
-You can order yourself a few pints while enjoying the beautiful sunset in the Mediterranean, it was full of people. it was a fantastic colophon to our day and we won’t forget easily.
+Here, we found an Irish bar that we loved known as 20,000 lieues (20,000 leagues).
+You can order yourself a few pints while enjoying the beautiful sunset in the Mediterranean, it was full of people.
+It was a fantastic colophon to our day that we won’t easily forget.

-Marseille seemed to me a beautiful city, full of history and customs.
-We loved it and left us a special taste.
-We’ll be back!
+Marseille seemed to be a beautiful city, full of history and customs.
+We loved it and it left us with a special taste.
+We’ll definitely be back!